rhansen2/dyndao/README.md

 See github.com/rbastic/dyndao/schema for how dyndao handles dynamic schemas.

 Additionally, static typing fails when you want to write an UPDATE that involves a SQL function call:

 ```code
 UPDATE fooTable SET ..., UPDATE_TIMESTAMP=NOW() WHERE fooTable_ID = 1;
 ```

 NOW() is the current timestamp function call (at least in MySQL, not sure of others).
+There is an issue open currently to abstract this further.

 Presently, the way dyndao is written, you could do something like: